November 2021 update

 There is more good news in that the LNER Group who completed Brake Third 25406 in 2016 and moved on to the overhaul of GW 'Toad' Brake Van 17410 have agreed to progress the conversion of Bow Ended Third 5043 into a GW Buffet/Invalid saloon.
 In 1925 the Great Western built 4 Composite Restaurant Cars to diagram H33 for Cross Country Services.
 These used bow-ended standard underframe and body as the basis.

 To make this happen the GW(SVR)A have transferred 5043 to the Holdings Company and taken on Great Western Bow-Ended Third 4786 another bow ended vehicle in return.
-The GW(SVR)A has begun the overhaul to go towards a complete 20’s GW set.
+The GW(SVR)A is progressing the overhaul to go towards a complete 20’s GW set.
 4786 being from 1926 will be returned to the fully lined GW livery as found on the 'Toplights'.